Azure/Avere/src/terraform/examples/e2e/README.md

 1. Run `cd ~/tf/src/terraform/examples/e2e/4.compute.image`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
-1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (add `-upgrade` if older providers are detected)
+1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
-1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (add `-destroy` to delete Azure resources)
+1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module
+1. After successful deployment, use the Azure portal or CLI on your image templates to build each image

 ## 5 Compute Scheduler

 ### Deployment Steps (*via a local Bash or PowerShell command shell*)

-1. Run `cd ~/tf/src/terraform/examples/e2e/5.compute.farm`
+1. Run `cd ~/tf/src/terraform/examples/e2e/5.compute.scheduler`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
-1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (add `-upgrade` if older providers are detected)
+1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
-1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (add `-destroy` to delete Azure resources)
+1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module

 ## 6 Compute Farm

 ### Deployment Steps (*via a local Bash or PowerShell command shell*)

-1. Run `cd ~/tf/src/terraform/examples/e2e/5.compute.farm`
+1. Run `cd ~/tf/src/terraform/examples/e2e/6.compute.farm`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
-1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (add `-upgrade` if older providers are detected)
+1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
-1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (add `-destroy` to delete Azure resources)
+1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module

 ## 7 Compute Workstation

 ### Deployment Steps (*via a local Bash or PowerShell command shell*)

-1. Run `cd ~/tf/src/terraform/examples/e2e/6.compute.workstation`
+1. Run `cd ~/tf/src/terraform/examples/e2e/7.compute.workstation`
 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
-1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (add `-upgrade` if older providers are detected)
+1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
-1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (add `-destroy` to delete Azure resources)
+1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module

 If you have any questions or issues, please contact rick.shahid@microsoft.com